-The two synchronized swimming events at the Olympic Games are the team and the duet.
+The two artistic synchronized swimming events at the Olympic Games are the team and the duet.

-The International Olympic Committee (IOC) has awarded 104 places for synchronized swimming.
+The International Olympic Committee (IOC) has awarded 104 places for artistic synchronized swimming for Tokyo.
 FINA, the sport’s governing body, then regulates how each of these spot is allocated.
 For Paris, the quota will be reduced to 96.

-Athletes younger than 15 years of age are not permitted to compete in the synchronized swimming events (FINA Rule SS3).
-As of 2016, men are still not allowed to compete at the Olympic Games.
+Athletes younger than 15 years of age are not permitted to compete in the events (FINA Rule AS3).
+As of 2021, men are still not allowed to compete at the Olympic Games.

 - Continental Championships/Host Country (5)

 The best five teams from each continent will obtain a spot in the team competition, including the host country.
-For example for the 2016 Olympic Games, Brazil is automatically the representative of the Americas continent.
+For example for the 2020 Olympic Games, Japan is automatically qualified and is the representative of the Asian continent.

-For Europe, the qualifying team is determined during the European Championships of the year before the Games.
-For the Americas, the team is usually determined at the Pan American Games of the previous year as well.
+For Europe, the qualifying team is determined during the European Cup of the year before the Games.
+For the Americas, the team is determined at the Pan American Games of the previous year as well.

-There are not enough teams in Asia, Oceania and Africa for them to hold a continental championship.
-Therefore, their continental spot is usually determined by their results at the World Championships from the previous year.
-For example during the 2015 World Championships in Kazan, Russia, Australia placed ahead of New Zealand in the team competition and thus earned the Oceania spot.
+There are not enough teams in Asia, Oceania and Africa for them to hold a regular continental championship.
+Therefore, their continental spot is determined by their results at the World Championships from the previous year.

 - Olympic Games Qualification Tournament (3)

 The three best ranked teams at the test event will obtain the last spots for the Games.
-The test event is usually held a few months before the start of the Olympics.
+The qualification tournament is usually held a few months before the start of the Olympics.

-Each country that has qualified a team also automatically qualifies their duet, including the host country.
+Each country that has qualified a team also automatically qualifies its duet, including the host country.

 - Continental Championships (5)